 Modules I am involved with:

-- MBS 7018 - Research Method in Biomedical Science (Module Lead)
+MBS7018 / MBS7023 - Research and Enterprise Strategies in Biomedical Sciences (Module Lead)

 I consider my research background as cell biologist and biochemist, with my research interests centering on exploring the potential of extracellular vesicles (EVs), particularly exosomes, as a possible source of biomarkers for disease.